What is etonogestrel implant?

 What other drugs will affect etonogestrel implant?

 This list is not complete.
-Other drugs may interact with etonogestrel, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect etonogestrel, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about etonogestrel